AASanusi/music-playlist/README.md

 ## Features Left To Implement

 - To add a function that actually plays the songs on the playlist when viewing the playlist.
-- To add multiple playlist of different genres for the user to choose from and add to it.
+- To add multiple playlist of different genres for the user to choose from and add to.
 - To add an option for the user to rate the songs in the playlist.